-5.4.1 Business cases for all projects must follow The Green Book guidance on appraisal and evaluation, and include a Value for Money statement.
+- 5.5.1 Business cases for all projects must follow The Green Book guidance on appraisal and evaluation, and include a Value for Money statement. - 5.5.2 Business cases will also follow Government departmental guidance such as the Department for Transport's Transport Analysis Guidance (WebTAG) or similar non-transport guidance appropriate to their scheme with appropriate proportionality as set out.

-- 5.4.2 Business cases will also follow Government departmental guidance such as the Department for Transport's Transport Analysis Guidance (WebTAG) or similar non-transport guidance appropriate to their scheme with appropriate proportionality as set out. - 5.4.3 For transport schemes, central case assessments shall be based on forecasts consistent with the latest version of National Trip End Model (NTEM) and the appraisal results included in the business case to be considered by the SELEP. - 5.4.4 For skills schemes funded by the current Local Growth Fund programme, the business cases will be evaluated based on Skills Funding Agency good practice, advice and guidance, tailored to reflect local circumstances as appropriate. - 5.4.5 Each business case will set out a statement of objectives and the specific outcomes that the scheme is intended to achieve.
-The business cases will include sign-off by the promoting local authority and it's Section 151 Officer before being submitted at each stage of the gate process.
+- 5.5.3 For transport schemes, central case assessments shall be based on forecasts consistent with the latest version of National Trip End Model (NTEM) and the appraisal results included in the business case to be considered by the SELEP. - 5.5.4 For skills schemes funded by the current Local Growth Fund programme, the business cases will be evaluated based on Skills Funding Agency good practice, advice and guidance, tailored to reflect local circumstances as appropriate. - 5.5.5 Each business case will set out a statement of objectives and the specific outcomes that the scheme is intended to achieve.
+The business cases will include sign-off by the promoting Partnerauthority's Section 151 Officer, or equivalent, before being submitted at each stage of the gate process.
 Where the business case has been developed by a Government Department or other Statutory Body written confirmation is required that an appropriate process has been followed to assure the value for money of this project.
-The allocation of funding for these business cases is still required to be approved by the Accountability Board. - 5.4.6 The Independent Technical Evaluator will ensure that the approach taken by partners is robust, consistent with technical guidance and able to withstand scrutiny.
+The allocation of funding for these business cases is still required to be approved by the Accountability Board. - 5.5.6 The Independent Technical Evaluator will ensure that the approach taken by partners is robust, consistent with technical guidance and able to withstand scrutiny.
 In so doing, the Independent Technical Evaluator will collaborate with partners to minimise the time and cost associated with preparing business cases by adopting practices which are proportionate to the specifics of each project.

-5.5 Business case review by the Independent Technical Evaluator
+5.6 Business case review by the Independent Technical Evaluator for LGF Projects

-- 5.5.1 All business cases which have received a provision funding allocation and seek funding approval will progress through a controlled development progress, known as Gates 0 5. - 5.5.2 Only certain projects will go through a Gate 4 and 5 review.
+- 5.6.1 All LGF projects which have received a provision funding allocation and seek funding approval will progress through a business case development progress, known as Gates 0 5. - 5.6.2 Only certain LGF projects will go through a Gate 4 and 5 review.
 This will include projects with a LGF allocation of over £8m and/or the project is identified as high risk by the Independent Technical Evaluator.
-These projects will be identified to the Accountability Board during the early gate submissions. - 5.5.3 Business cases with an LGF allocation of over £8m which includes a programme of works, where no individual element exceeds a value of £5m, may not be required to go through a Gate 4 and 5 review.
-These projects will be agreed with Accountability Board on a project by project basis. - 5.5.4 Projects will be exempt from Gate 4 and 5 review, if the decision to award the full funding allocation to the project was made in advance of 24th February 2017, except where necessitated through the Change Request Process.
-See paragraph 5.11. - 5.5.5 A Gate 4 and 5 review may also be required where a Project Change necessitates the review of the Project Business Case.
+These projects will be identified to the Accountability Board during the early gate submissions. - 5.6.3 Business cases with an LGF allocation of over £8m which includes a programme of works, where no individual element exceeds a value of £5m, may not be required to go through a Gate 4 and 5 review.
+These projects will be agreed with Accountability Board on a project by project basis. - 5.6.4 Projects will be exempt from Gate 4 and 5 review, if the decision to award the full funding allocation to the project was made in advance of 24th February 2017, except where necessitated through the Change Request Process.
+See paragraph 6.7. - 5.6.5 A Gate 4 and 5 review may also be required where a Project Change necessitates the review of the Project Business Case.

-5.6 The Gate Process
+5.7 The Gate Process